-having epilepsy
+- having epilepsy

-  - experiencing severe swelling from past doses of DTP, DTaP, DT, Td, or Tdap
+- experiencing severe pain or swelling from past doses of DTP, DTaP, DT, Td, or Tdap

 - having had Guillain-Barré syndrome

 Requirements vary for each vaccine.
 You may be able to get one of the vaccine options, but not another.

 Shingles is caused by reactivation of the chickenpox virus (varicella-zoster virus).
 This virus is a member of the herpes virus family, but it’s not the same virus that causes cold sores or genital herpes.
 Shingles is more common in people over 50.
-It’s also seen in individuals who have a weakened immune system.
+It’s also seen in people who have a weakened immune system.

-  Adults over the age of 60 are recommended to get one dose of the shingles vaccine for protection.
+Adults over the age of 50 are recommended to get two doses of the shingles vaccine for protection.
 However, certain people should not receive this vaccine.
 Avoid the shingles vaccine if you:

-  - have allergies to gelatin, neomycin (an antibiotic), or other vaccine components
+- have severe allergies to any of the vaccine components

 - have a weakened immune system (talk to your doctor to see if you fall under this category)

 - are pregnant, might be pregnant, or intend to get pregnant within the next month

 Certain groups are more likely to have a weakened immune system.
-This includes individuals who:
+This includes people who:

 - have AIDS